ultimate271/notes/sanderson/mistbornTFE02.06.md

 Breeze shook his head.
 “Now that it’s all up there, I can’t help wondering if the child has a point.
 This is a daunting task.”

+### The plan to start a House Wars to create chaos

+#### Rebellion won't work to create chaos, so a Nobility House War will have to do
 “But it can be done,” Kelsier said.
 “Let’s start by talking about how to break the city.
 What can we do that would be so threatening that it would throw the nobility into chaos, maybe even get the palace guard out into the city,